tintindas/blog/src/routes/posts/2022/Making_this_blog/making-this-blog.md

 title: Making this blog
 date: 2022-06-09
 subtitle: Pretty meta post right?
 A blog post about the creation of said blog.
+hook: On building this blog.
+I talk about my motivation for creating this blog, the tech I used to do it etc. It's mostly a test post so I had something to work with and was not only rendering out empty arrays.
 ---

 # {title}